Greenstand/treetracker-wallet-api/README.md

 }
 ```

-3. Create an .env.development file in the root "/" directory and copy the contents of .env.example.
+3. Create an .env file in the root "/" directory and copy the contents of .env.example.
 Then update the DATABASE_URL environment variable

 ```
 DATABASE_URL=postgresql://wallet_user:secret@localhost:5432/wallet_user?false